-In today’s world, there are 249 countries with all different themes, cultures, languages, history, heritage, and even sizes.
-Some are incredibly small such as the Vatican City in Europe with an area of only 0.49 square kilometers and others are gigantic just like mother Russia on top of the list which extends in all directions for 17.1 million square kilometers.
+In today’s world, there are 249 countries with different themes, cultures, languages, history, heritage, and even sizes.
+Some are incredibly small, such as the Vatican City in Europe, with an area of only 0.49 square kilometres, and others are gigantic, like Mother Russia on top of the list, which extends in all directions for 17.1 million square kilometres.

-And each country is well-known around the world for a unique facet that sets it apart from other countries.
+Each country is well-known worldwide for its unique facet, which sets it apart from other countries.
 Though sometimes countries may look alike from afar, for example, eastern Asian or Arab countries, with a closer look, one cannot mistake how each of them is distinctive and exotic just the way it is.

-For example, Italy is recognized for its Leaning Tower and pizza, France for the Eiffel Tower and croissants, Egypt for the Pyramids and coral reefs, Japan for cherry blossom, and even North Korea for being so incredibly mysterious and isolated.
-However, no country has ever been so unknown, so incredibly misunderstood, and mistakenly portrayed other than Iran.
+For example, Italy is recognized for its Leaning Tower and pizza, France for the Eiffel Tower and croissants, Egypt for the Pyramids and coral reefs, Japan for cherry blossoms, and North Korea for incredibly mysterious and isolated.
+However, no country other than Iran has ever been so unknown, misunderstood, or mistakenly portrayed.

-Unfortunately, most of us cannot help that one impression that pops up in our minds once we hear about Iran.
+Unfortunately, most of us cannot help that one impression that pops up once we hear about Iran.
 Biased by what we have always heard from the media, that impression is all about violence, nuclear weapons, sanctions, ongoing threats, and perpetual tensions with the West.
-But is Iran really that scarily wicked?
+But is Iran that scarily wicked?

 Well, no. Not at all.

-Here at connollycove.com, we are all about every non-political aspect of countries, from history, culture, architecture, people, and cuisines, to nature and beaches and snowfalls.
-Today, we choose to write to you about the captivating, mesmerizing, and utterly astonishing country of Iran.
-A country that, by its authenticity, could potentially be your very next destination, A country that will leave you staggered by diversity rare to be found anywhere else—except for India, of course.
+At connollycove.com, we are all about every non-political aspect of countries, from history, culture, architecture, people, and cuisines to nature, beaches, and snowfalls.
+Today, we offer you the ultimate Iran travel guide, exploring the captivating, mesmerizing, and utterly astonishing country.
+It is a country that, by its authenticity, could potentially be your next destination, a country that will leave you staggered by diversity that is rare to be found anywhere else—except for India.

 How about some proper recognition of Iran?